 Two tips for the end

 - If you don’t know something during an interview, that’s OK, just say “I don’t know.”
 Never try to fake it.
 Faking is difficult to hide.
-Once an interviewer catches a glimpse of that behavior, your chances drop significantly.
+Once an interviewer catches a glimpse of that behavior, your chances of getting hired plummet.

 - Ask questions to understand and define the problem you’ve been given.
 I’ve seen many times how people jump right into problem-solving without finding out any goals, needs, or constraints.